Beautiful on Raw "Glow" Facial Cream Ingredients

 The seeds of the Sesamum indicum plant are pressed to obtain a pale yellow oil rich in fatty acids that protect the skin.
 Among these are linoleic, palmitic, oleic and stearic acids.
-Up to 40% of sesame seed oil is made up of linoleic acid, which helps boost its antibacterial and anti-inflammatory abilities.
-Sesame seed oil has been used in healing for thousands of years.
-As an antibacterial, it protects against common skin pathogens such as staphylococcus and streptococcus, and is both anti-fungal and antiviral.
+Up to 40% of sesame seed oil is made up of linoleic acid, which helps boost its ability to reduce inflammation and minimize bacteria.
+Holistically, sesame seed oil has been used for thousands of years.
+It has been known to offer protection from common skin pathogens, and has shown evidence of anti-fungal properties.
 Sesame oil components neutralize skin-damaging free radicals, and are rich in Vitamin E, which improves your skin’s beauty by nourishing, hydrating and moisturizing.

 Organic Simmondsia Chinensis (jojoba) seed oil

 The Jojoba plant (Simmondsia chinensis) contains a wealth of skin-beautifying benefits.
 Years ago, whale oil was used in high quality cosmetics, but after the ban on whale hunting, the search was on for a suitable alternative.
 Jojoba oil is perfect solution.
-It needs no refrigeration, does not go rancid, and offers antibacterial qualities.
+It needs no refrigeration, does not go rancid, and is said to offer qualities that combat common bacteria.
 It serves as a natural, non-greasy lubrication for even the driest skin, unlike harmful petroleum or mineral oils.
 It leaves a rich, velvety feel that helps minimize water loss and actually enhances skin’s suppleness and flexibility.
-Jojoba oil is wonderful for people who suffer from sensitive skin conditions, including acne, psoriasis and eczema, and also serves to reduce wrinkles and aging lines.
-Moreover, jojoba promotes the growth of new skin cells and its anti-bacterial properties inhibit growth of acne-causing bacteria and reduce flare-ups.
+Jojoba oil is said to be wonderful for people who suffer from sensitive skin conditions including acne, psoriasis and eczema.
+It also serves in the reduction of wrinkles and aging lines.
+Moreover, jojoba encourages the growth of new skin cells and inhibits the growth the bacteria known to cause acne, reducing flare-ups.
 Jojoba oil is hypoallergenic and has been known to help lighten some skin marks and scars with regular use.

 Mangifera Indica (mango) seed butter

 Mango seed butter is a fat obtained from the seed of Mangifera indica, the ‘apple of the tropics’.
-A superb source of beta-carotene, vitamins A and E and essential fatty acids, this ingredient is ideal for improving and preventing dry skin.
+A superb source of beta-carotene, vitamins A and E and essential fatty acids, this ingredient is ideal for improving and reducing skin dryness.
 Mango butter was chosen, like some of our other ingredients, for its outstanding emollient properties and its ability to reduce skin cell degeneration while restoring skin’s elasticity.
-Dermatologists recommend it to prevent stretch marks and minimize fine lines and wrinkles.
-Since it promotes healing, is used for a wide variety of skin rashes and irritations.
+Dermatologists often recommend it to prevent stretch marks and minimize fine lines and wrinkles.
+It is used for a wide variety of skin rashes and irritations.
 Mango seed butter melts at skin temperature, making it ideal for skin care formulations.
-It helps combat the drying effects of some soaps and cleansers, and is a most excellent natural replacement for paraffin-based ingredients.
+It helps combat the drying effects of some soaps and cleansers, and is an excellent natural replacement for paraffin-based ingredients.